Nickkim128/Tuner-1/README.md

 ![](images/Tuned.PNG)

 If the user gets within the 1% margin of error of the nearest note, the note is displayed in green and says "Got it" to the user.
+If the user hits the stop button, it returns the screen to the initial homescreen.